-Reference to Education Plan GOALS AND OBJECTIVES: Goal 1: The Vancouver School Board will improve student achievement, physical and mental well-being, and belonging by...
-Improving school environments to ensure they are safe, caring, welcoming, and inclusive places for students and families.
+Reference to Education Plan

+GOALS AND OBJECTIVES:

+Goal 1: The Vancouver School Board will improve student achievement, physical and mental well-being, and belonging by...

+- Improving school environments to ensure they are safe, caring, welcoming, and inclusive places for students and families.

 Goal 2: The Vancouver School Board will increase equity by ...

-Improving stewardship of the District's resources by focusing on effectiveness, efficiency and sustainability.
+- Improving stewardship of the District's resources by focusing on effectiveness, efficiency and sustainability.

-This report includes a recommendation for project funding approval and provides an update on the Lord Roberts Annex (LRA) Replacement School Project, including:
+This report includes a recommendation from the Facilities Planning Committee for project funding approval and provides an update on the Lord Roberts Annex (LRA) Replacement School Project.